relativitydev/relativity.testing.framework.api/source/Relativity.Testing.Framework.Api.Documentation/articles/Using-Custom-Strategies.md

 }
 ```

 Now you have a new strategy but RTF doesn't know how to resolve it.
-To fix that problem you need to register this strategy.
-For that, you need to implement a new class that will implement two interfaces: [IRelativityComponent](https://probable-happiness-2926a3e8.pages.github.io/api/Relativity.Testing.Framework.IRelativityComponent.html) and [IWindsorInstaller](https://github.com/castleproject/Windsor/blob/master/docs/installers.md).
-In that class you can write some logic to register your strategies, lets named it like TestComponent.
-We going to use Castle Windsor, so if you don't familiar with it please read this [documentation](https://github.com/castleproject/Windsor/blob/master/docs/README.md).
+For that, you need to implement a new class that will implement two interfaces: [IRelativityComponent](https://relativitydev.github.io/relativity.testing.framework/api/Relativity.Testing.Framework.IRelativityComponent.html) and [IWindsorInstaller](https://github.com/castleproject/Windsor/blob/master/docs/installers.md).
+In that class you can write some logic to register your strategies, lets name it TestComponent.

 ```
 public class TestComponent : IRelativityComponent, IWindsorInstaller